Lucsantosg/CloudLogAnalysis/kibana4/logging_kibana_analize_logs_interactively.md

 ## Automatically refreshing the data
 {: #kibana_discover_view_refresh_interval}

-By default, in {{site.data.keyword.Bluemix_notm}}, the *Auto refresh* period is set to **OFF** and the data that you can see in Kibana corresponds to the last 15 minutes since you launched Kibana.
+By default, in the {{site.data.keyword.Bluemix_notm}}, the *Auto refresh* period is set to **OFF** and the data that you can see in Kibana corresponds to the last 15 minutes since you launched Kibana.
 The 15 minutes correspond to the time filter that is pre-configured.
 You can change it by setting a different time period.
 For more information, see [Setting a time filter](logging_kibana_set_time_filter.html#set_time_filter).

 Complete the following steps to set an *Auto refresh* period: